aws-samples/rosa-patterns/README.md

 ---

-1. Find the current status of the cluster with the `rosa list cluser` command.
+1. Find the current status of the cluster with the `rosa list cluster` or `watch "rosa list cluster"` commands.
+At creation time, the cluster status will be `pending`.
+After 1 to 5m, the installation will start automatically.

 2. When the cluster status is *installing*, run the following commands:

 ```bash